 - Changes in blood pressure

 These symptoms typically subside over time, but should any severe conditions occur, speak with your doctor.
-Symptoms of an allergic reaction such as swelling of the face, tongue, or throat are an emergency.
+Signs of an allergic reaction such as swelling of the face, tongue, or throat are an emergency.
 Therefore, you should immediately seek medical attention if you experience allergic symptoms.

 Methylphenidate/Daytrana is a stimulant for ADHD treatment.
-As a result, there’s risk of dependence or addition similar to amphetamines when it is used in high doses or for long periods.
+As a result, there’s risk of dependence or addiction similar to amphetamines when used in high doses or for long periods.
 Periodically, your doctor will re-evaluate your condition and make adjustments as necessary.

 Symptoms of ADHD can change over time, but it is a lifelong challenge.
-There is no cure for ADHD, with medication and other treatment, symptoms can be controlled to improve the quality of life.
+In other words, there is no cure for ADHD, but medication and other treatments can control symptoms to improve life quality.

 Common ADHD symptoms include: